ship-components/ceres-framework/README.md

 ## History

+- 1.3.4 - Fixed a bug where the wrong value was returned from load when no database is enabled
 - 1.3.3 - Fixed a bug causing an infinite setup loop and added the "connected" event
 - 1.3.2 - Disabled throttle by default.
 Enabled configuration of redis connection for throttle
 - 1.3.1 - Fixed issue where errors would always return html in debug mode and fixed a bug where logs were showing [[Object object]] when they shoudn't